pjr95/argy-markets/README.md

 This repo was created to organise and deploy several tools and utilities for the analysis of the Argentinian capital markets.

-The turbulent financial markets in Argentina require a set of utensils that can ensure greater deep of analysis than the one than a spreadsheet could provide.
+The turbulent financial markets in Argentina require a set of utensils that can ensure greater deep of analysis than the one than a simple spreadsheet could provide.

 In this repo you would find:
 * Screeners and monitors, using different assets, connections or metrics.
 * Functions that will allow you to analyse a diverse set of asset classes.
 * Utilities and scripts for creating your own monitors, screeners and asset related tools!

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+I'll adding more content in the future, including more screeners, asset classes modules, back office utilities, educational content, and more!
+Feel free to contribute, open an issue or contacting me for new ideas. **WAGMI** guys!

 <p align="right">(<a href="#top">back to top</a>)</p>